Daniyal0904/Imperial-ML-and-AI-Capstone-Project/DATASHEET.md

 The primary purpose is to train and update surrogate models that guide the next query for each function.
 A secondary purpose is to provide a transparent, reproducible record of how sequential human-guided decisions interact with complex multi-dimensional landscapes under strict budget constraints.

-**Who created it and for what purpose?**

-Created independently by Monalisa Saha as part of the Imperial College London Professional Certificate in ML & AI capstone project.
-No external funding or institutional backing was involved.

 **What tasks does it support?**

 Evaluating sample-efficiency of Bayesian optimisation and surrogate-guided search under strict evaluation budgets.
 Training and comparing GP, SVM and NN surrogate models.
 Providing a reproducible optimisation trace for academic review.